SemanticMediaWiki/SemanticCite/docs/05-referencelist.md

 ## #referencelist parser

-In general a reference list is self-maintained and added to the bottom of a page if a citation reference is being detected but in case a list is to be placed differently, `#referencelist` can be used to mark the position on where the list is expected to appear.
+In general a reference list is auto-maintained and added to the bottom of a page if a citation reference is being detected.
+In case a use whishes to place a list differently, `#referencelist` can be used to mark the position on where the list is expected to appear.

-Citation resources that use the same key are displayed on the reference list and linked to each other in case `$GLOBALS['scigBrowseLinkToCitationResource']` is set `true`.
-For example, ` ↑ | ↑` is indicating that two resources use the same citation key with `↑` linking to each resource.
+Citation resources that use the same key are displayed on the reference list and linked to each other if `$GLOBALS['scigBrowseLinkToCitationResource']` is enabled.
+For example, ` ↑ | ↑` is indicating that two resources use the same citation key with `↑` linking to each of the resources.

 ### Options